Writeup by Brumens, research enablement specialist, YesWeHack

 Twig exploitation: overcoming template limitations with blocks

-Twig, the PHP template engine, proved to be one of the most challenging environments in which to craft a working payload - primarily due to the difficulty of generating a string using its default configurations.
+Twig, the PHP template engine, proved to be one of the most challenging environments in which to craft a working payload – primarily due to the difficulty of generating a string using its default configurations.
+The problem here arises from Twig’s strict auto-escaping rules, which forces us to think creatively.

-Nevertheless, I developed a payload by leveraging Twig's block feature and the built-in _charset variable.
+variable.
 By nesting these elements, the following payload was produced successfully:

 {%block U%}id000passthru{%endblock%}{%set x=block(_charset|first)|split(000)%}{{[x|first]|map(x|last)|join}}